Terms of Reference and Membership 2019/20

 Role & Responsibilities

-- To develop an overall reward strategy and policy to cover the remuneration, benefits and conditions of employment of the members of ULT of the University.
+a) To develop an overall reward strategy and policy to cover the remuneration, benefits and conditions of employment of the members of the University’s Executive Board (EB).

-- To review and determine the remuneration, benefits and conditions of employment for members of the University Leadership Team (ULT):
+b) To review and determine the remuneration, benefits and conditions of employment for members of the Executive Board (EB):

 - President and Vice-Chancellor